SMART DOG MININGTM

 With increased interest in fast track, short life projects mobile and /or modular plants can be valid option.
 These would include all needed equipment, mounted and piped, electrical rooms, control rooms, offices, labs, maintenance and warehouse facilities, to include generators, material handling systems, crushing screening plants, and similar.

-Many small mining projects are mining and processing under 4 million tons of ore a year, which on an hourly basis (24 hours/day 7 day) is under 500 tons/hour.
+Production rates from 100 to 1,000 tons per hour in a mobile/modular plant are easily achieved.
 At this level of production trailer mounted crushing screening plants are available as well as modular mineral processing circuits.
 For operations that need hydro-metallurgical circuits or even chemical processing stages (think rare earths), even these can be done in a modular arrangement.
 Even modular kilns and calciners are available.
 For crushing and screening, modular/mobile plants are easy to come by.

 Vendors in all parts of the world supply them in almost limitless configurations.
-Several years ago sources existed for packaged/modular coal cleaning plants.
+Several years ago, sources existed for packaged/modular coal cleaning plants.
 With the downturn in coal mining, many went out of business, but a few are still around.
 For ADR, EW and the like several people supply packaged/modular systems.
 There are a couple of modular concentrators available and quite a few mobile gravity plants.

 Mobile and modular plants offer some advantages; they are quick to assembly (days and weeks instead of months), easier to start-up (can be pre-tested and water balanced (see it run before it is delivered)), need a lower skilled work force to assemble on site, can be re-used (if properly cared for), and can be quicker and easier for decommissioning (easy up easy down).